sreitich/sreitich.github.io/_posts/2025-3-15-cone-trace.markdown

 2. A hit is beyond the cone, within the ending cap of the sphere sweep:
     ![Space beyond cone]({{ '/' | absolute_url }}/assets/images/per-post/cone-trace/cone-trace-beyond-end.png){: .align-center}

-Fortunately, we can do both of these pretty easily with a few calculations:
+Fortunately, we can account for both of these pretty easily with a few calculations:

 {% highlight c++ %}
     // ...